AndreasLH/Image-Colourization/README.md

 - [ ] Use image labels as additional conditional data and assess improvement
 - [ ] Evaluate how image label data improved the model

-# How to activate on HPC
+# Training your own model on HPC cluster
+The Places365 dataset is available [here](http://places2.csail.mit.edu/):

 $ are terminal commands
 1. open terminal in same folder as this project and type the following commands (you can paste them into the terminal with middle mouse click)
 2. ```$ module load python3/3.9.6```